 Call me Hawkeye.
 I may not be Alan Alda in M*A*S*H, but I’m the sharpest-eyed proof reader you’ll ever encounter.
 I can spot all errors and adapt to any house style.
 Got a problem with your em and en dashes?
 Your author switches between APA and Chicago A?
 An embarrassing missing ‘l’ in public?
 I can fix that.

-My years working in publishing and on academic writing have trained that eye, and I have experience in proofreading in a huge variety of styles and formats, from books for publication to PhDs.
+My years working in publishing, on academic writing and as a freelancer have trained that eye, and I have experience in proofreading in a huge variety of styles and formats, from books for publication to PhDs.
 Accuracy is crucial if you want your writing to be taken seriously.
 I’m just the proofreader to ensure that happens.

 Proofreading projects include:

-Do you need promotional copy for a publication?
+Do you need cover copy (a blurb) for a book?
 I can write copy that will make your book sound intriguing and illuminating.
 I can write copy for a press release, catalogue or marketing materials.
-I can also provide advice on how to ensure that your existing copy is the best ever to help sell that book.
+I can also provide advice on how to ensure your existing copy is the best ever to help sell that book.

 I have years of experience writing cover blurbs and other publishing copy for a huge range of genres.
-I write freelance blurbs, teach copywriting to publishing students, and (let’s be honest) I spend quite a bit of time in bookshops looking at cover copy.
-I love thinking about how text can be honed to appeal to its audience, use language that inspires and, crucially, avoid spoilers.
-Spoilers are the worst.
+I write freelance blurbs, teach copywriting to publishing students and publishers, and (let’s be honest) I spend quite a bit of time in bookshops looking at cover copy.
+I love thinking about how words can be sharpened to appeal to its audience and use exactly the right language to inspire people to read the book.

-Whether you need some copy for a book cover – from crime, romantic fiction, history or politics, to a dictionary of physics or a legal text book – or other any publishing materials, I can write in a voice that speaks to your audience.
+Whether you need some copy for a book cover – in any genre – or other publishing materials, I can write in a voice that speaks to your audience.

 Copy writing projects include:

-I’ve worked with words since I graduated with an Honours degree in English literature from Victoria University of Wellington and from Whitireia Publishing.
+I’ve worked with words since I graduated with an Honours degree in English literature from Victoria University of Wellington and with a diploma in publishing from Whitireia Publishing.
 I got my start in publishing at Auckland University Press and Bridget Williams Books, working on some of New Zealand’s best books.
 I then moved to London where I was lucky enough to land a job at Penguin Books, where, among other roles, I wrote copy for a wide and wonderful range of international fiction and non-fiction, including hundreds of Penguin Classics.
-After I returned to New Zealand I worked at Victoria University, helping students at all levels from first-year to PhD to improve their writing.
+After I returned to New Zealand I worked at Victoria University as a tutor and learning adviser, helping students at all levels from first-year to PhD to improve their writing.
+I have continued teaching as an annual guest tutor for Whitireia Publishing, running workshops on creative copywriting, and have been a guest speaker at the Publisher’s Association Conference in 2020 and 2024.

 I can help with all your editing, proofreading and writing needs.